-Thank you for participating in the Fall 2020 U-Flourish Survey!
+Thank you for participating in the Fall 2023 U-Flourish Survey!

 We thank the following campus and community partners for providing FLEX credit and food incentives for the student engagement campaign: Queen's University's Division of Student Affairs and Domino's Pizza, respectively.
-We also thank all Queen's University Professors, Departments, and student groups that have supported the U-Flourish’s student engagement campaigns.
+We also thank all Queen's University Professors, Departments, and student groups that have supported the U-Flourish student engagement campaigns.